Nick-Adams-81/graphQLPlaceholder/README.md

 ## Using the graphiql GUI
 In the docs portion of the GUI there are definitions to all the queries and mutations you can create, look in the top right of the screen.
 The root query is somewhat long but you can leave out any field you want.
-An example of the root query is here: query {
-  getAllPeople{
-    id
-    name
-    email
-    address {
-      id
-      street_name
-      street_number
-      city
-      state
-      zip_code
-      personId
-    }
-    posts {
-      id
-      title
-      body
-      published
-      authorId
-    }
-    friends {
-      friends {
-        id
-        group_name
-        people {
-          name
-        }
-      }
-    }
-  }
-}
+Check the docs for examples of the queris and mutations.
 ### Created by:
 Nick Adams